-Complete this online form to report your information to the Office of Global Services (OGS).
+Email your IS Advisor to report changes with 10 days.
 J-1 scholars should also report a change of e-mail address for their J-2 spouse.

 J-1 scholars may conduct research or teach only at Georgetown University unless specifically authorized ahead of time by OGS to give a lecture or consult at another institution.
 Scholars must contact their IS Advisor if invited to speak or consult at another institution prior to completing any work.

 Scholars must depart the United States within 30 days of the expiration of the Form DS-2019 or program end date, whichever is earlier unless they have applied for a change of status.

 J-1 scholars are required to notify their IS Advisor if they plan to leave the University before the expiration date on the Form DS-2019.

 J-1 scholars are required to notify their IS Advisor if their J-2 dependents return home before the expiration of the Form DS-2019.

 Scholars in the Research Scholar or Professor categories are subject to a two-year bar on repeat participation in these categories.
 If scholars plan to come back to the United States in J-1 status in the future, they should discuss their plans with their IS Advisor.

 Scholars are permitted entry into the United States in J-1 status to pursue a research or teaching program.
 All J-1 scholars must fully participate in the Georgetown University academic program for which they have been approved.

 Scholars must notify their IS Advisor whenever there is a change in the academic program or program dates.